Establish Evidence Credibility

 Externally-Sourced Evidence

-If you get evidence from external sources (such as websites, business publications, etc.), then you will need to share information about the source of the evidence.
+If you get evidence from external sources (such as websites, business publications, etc.), you will need to share information about the source of the evidence.
 How much information you share will depend upon the specifics of the source, but typically, you want to provide your receiver with information about who created the evidence (author), when the evidence was created or published (date), and where the evidence can be found (website, magazine, data portal).

 If your source is from a widely known and credible source, then the source name might suffice for establishing credibility—whether the source is an agency, a publication, or a person.